Effective potentials induced by self-assembly of patchy particles: Results

-This simple explanation in terms of entropy must now be transferred on the microscopic ground, to assess how the chains can arrange in between the colloids, maintaining their connectivity.
+To gain microscopic understanding, we turn to address how the chains can arrange in between the colloids, maintaining their connectivity.
 To this aim, it is intuitive to think that they should adopt a preferential alignment along a direction orthogonal to the colloid center-to-center distance.
-To monitor this effect, we evaluate the nematic order parameter of the monomers with respect to the $yz$-plane, which is the standard Legendre polynomial with a proper normalization to account for the plane projection, i.e. $P_2^{yz} =\langle \frac{3}{2}cos^2(\alpha_{yz})-\frac{1}{2}\rangle$, where $\alpha_{yz}$ is the angle between the orientation vector of a monomer and the $yz$-plane (see Fig.~\ref{fig4}(j)).
+To monitor this effect, we evaluate the nematic order parameter of the monomers with respect to the $yz$-plane, which is the standard Legendre polynomial with a proper normalization to account for the plane projection, which guarantees a zero mean of the parameter, i.e. $P_2^{yz} =\langle \frac{3}{2}cos^2(\alpha_{yz})-1\rangle$, where $\alpha_{yz}$ is the angle between the orientation vector of a monomer and the $yz$-plane (see Fig.~\ref{fig4}(a)).
 The corresponding $P_2^{yz}$ maps are shown in Fig.~\ref{fig4}(c-e,g-i) for several colloid-colloid distances.
 We find confirmation that particles, and thus chains, become more and more correlated in orientations, showing the onset of nematic order.
 By averaging these findings over an appropriate sub-volume, we find that the behavior of $\langle P_2^{yz}\rangle $ is non-monotonic and strictly follows the oscillations of the potential, as shown in Fig.~\ref{fig4}(b).
 We remark that in each configuration most of the chains are aligned along a preferred direction which is randomly chosen in the $yz$-plane.
-By monitoring also $P_2^{x}$ with respect to the $x$-axis, defined as $P_2^{x} =\langle \frac{3}{2}cos^2(\alpha_{x})-1\rangle$ and shown in Fig.~\ref{fig4}(f), we find that this is instead much lower than the bulk case, confirming that the alignment in the $r$-direction is strongly suppressed.
+By monitoring also $P_2^{x}$ with respect to the $x$-axis, defined as $P_2^{x} =\langle \frac{3}{2}cos^2(\alpha_{x})-\frac{1}{2}\rangle$ and shown in Fig.~\ref{fig4}(f), we find that this is instead much lower than the bulk case, confirming that the alignment in the $r$-direction is strongly suppressed.
 The tendency of the chains to nematize is an echo of the behavior of confined polymers, which at large densities always prefer to order close to a surface \cite{zhang2016surface}.
-In the present case, the chains are able to satisfy both energy (bonding) and entropy constraints (excluded volume), thus making the effective potential completely attractive.
+In the present case, the chains are able to satisfy both energy (bonding) and entropy (excluded volume) constraints, thus making the effective potential completely attractive.